 The first trade of metals for goods occurred around 7000 years ago, but innovations like writing, the wheel, empire and banking all predate actual coins by thousands of years; minted coin first arrived about 600 BC.
 Electrum coins emblazoned with the image of a lion were a part of Lydian, Turkish culture, setting a precedent for how we count wealth to this day.
 In the 1990s we began to transition to digital currency, but coins remain the model even so, and around the world this is still how we trade nearly every single thing.
 Literally a billion transactions per day were recorded in 2018.

 All of this labor, historically, has been given away.
-Our family units, and most particularly the contributions of familial caregivers, are partnership economies in microcosm.
+Our family units are partnership economies in microcosm.
 Homes are the original cells of the Organomic body.

 As automation begins to lighten this load, our numbers explode, and the real productive value of our in-home economies is only increasing, at least in step proportionally with time.